RUCAIBox/RecSysDatasets/README.md

 ### Knowledge-aware Datasets
 These knowledge-aware recommender datasets are based on [KB4Rec](https://github.com/RUCDM/KB4Rec), which associate items from recommender systems with entities from Freebase.
+Note that Amazon\-book dataset is the version released in 2014.

 Raw datasets information